Android Wireless Debugging

 Wireless Debugging pair

-Open Terminal on the host machine.
-Enter the the following command (Replace IPADDRESS & PORT with the IP address & Port shown on the Android device):
+Open a terminal on the host machine.
+Enter the following command (replace IPADDRESS and PORT with the IP address and port shown on the Android device):

 adb pair IPADDRESS:PORT